About this grant

 Please take your time when completing the application.
 Your work will be automatically saved as you move through the questions if you are connected to the internet.
 The application does not need to be completed in one sitting.

-After the closing date of January 31, 2023, applications will be reviewed, and final determinations will be made.
-Applicants will be notified of their application status, as well as next steps, on or by February 15, 2023.
+After the closing date of November 27, 2023, applications will be reviewed, and final determinations will be made.
+Applicants will be notified of their application status, as well as next steps, starting on January 1, 2024.

 Make sure that the contact email you provide is appropriate for receiving emails from ArtsWA.